ProvableHQ/leo/docs/rfc/012-record-transaction-model.md

 In general, the `main` function takes some `const` and some non-`const` inputs (declared as parameters), and returns an output (declared as a return type), which may be a tuple to represent "multiple" outputs.
-The `const` inputs are compiled into the zero-knowledge circuit, so they can be ignored for our purpose here, leaving only the non-`const` inputs and the output for consideration.
+The `const` inputs are compiled into the zero-knowledge struct, so they can be ignored for our purpose here, leaving only the non-`const` inputs and the output for consideration.